dgpt/FeedMe/README.md

 # ReadMe for FeedMe

-A GraphQL API for the open source San Francisco food truck data - updated daily.
+A GraphQL API for the open source San Francisco food truck data.

 # Get Started